 He fell deeply in love with Greece and made a remote corner of the Mani home for much of his life.
-His home in Kardamyli is now a museum – and it’s rather a writer’s rite of passage to swim in the cove where he swam daily.
-Adding it to my list of things to do in Greece next time I make it back.
+His home in Kardamyli is now a museum – and it’s rather a writer’s rite of passage to swim in the cove where he swam daily (adding that to my list of things to do in Greece).
+Buy it on Amazon.

 The Odyssey by Homer

 I fell in love with this new translation of the classic travel narrative by Emily Wilson on my first visit to Greece, reading it while lying in the cool air of my tiny hotel under the hot Santorini sun.

 One of the few translations of the epic poem by a woman, she brings a new and critical eye to the story and also a fresh approach to the language, getting close to the punchiness of Homer’s original language.
 He was an oral storyteller, not a high-society bard (well, we think!
 We know very little).
 The beauty of the language makes this one of the best Greek classics.